April - May - June 2026

 Incentives now supports role-based access control (RBAC), enabling organisations to define granular permissions for the Incentives module.
 This allows teams to control who can configure and manage incentives based on their role.

-Decimal Precision for Rewards catalog
+Decimal Precision for Rewards Catalog

 Rewards catalog can now set conversion ratios using decimal values for any reward type that supports the conversion ratio payment mode.
 This allows you to have the flexibility to create more accurate reward offers, for example, 0.44 miles per point or 0.005 wallet credit per point.